LowlyDBA/sqlstyle.guide/_includes/sqlstyle.guide.md

   point mathematics otherwise prefer `NUMERIC` and `DECIMAL` at all times.
 Floating point rounding errors are a nuisance!
 * Do not use deprecated data types `NTEXT`, `TEXT`, and `IMAGE`.
 Use their equivalents (`NVARCHAR(MAX)`, `VARCHAR(MAX)`, and `VARBINARY(MAX)`) instead.
+* Explicitly define the (smallest possible) precision of a column for applicable data types.

 ### Specifying default values